-As part of the 2015 Budget, the Treasurer, the Hon Joe Hockey MP (as at 12/05/2015), wrote to the Board of Taxation to ask it to consult on implementation of anti-hybrid rules developed by the OECD.
+As part of the 2015 Budget, the then Treasurer, the Hon Joe Hockey MP, wrote to the Board of Taxation to ask it to consult on implementation of hybrid mismatch rules developed by the OECD.
 On 14 July 2015, the Treasurer issued the terms of reference for this project.

-- The Board of Taxation (Board) is asked to undertake consultation on the implementation of new tax laws to neutralise hybrid mismatch arrangements (anti-hybrid rules), pursuant to the recommendations of the G20 and OECD under Action Item 2 of the Base Erosion and Profit Shifting (BEPS) Action Plan.
+- The Board of Taxation (Board) is asked to undertake consultation on the implementation of new tax laws to neutralise hybrid mismatch arrangements (hybrid mismatch rules), pursuant to the recommendations of the G20 and OECD under Action Item 2 of the Base Erosion and Profit Shifting (BEPS) Action Plan.

 - Hybrid mismatch arrangements can be used to achieve double non-taxation, including long-term tax deferral.
 They reduce the collective tax base of countries around the world even if it may sometimes be difficult to determine which individual country has lost tax revenue.
 Under Action 2 of the BEPS Action Plan, the OECD has developed recommendations regarding the design of anti-hybrid rules.

 - Guidance on the practical operation of the rules and refinements on some outstanding issues will be released in a report in October 2015.
 The commentary will set out the principles underpinning the recommendations, agreed definitions and will include detailed examples of the practical application of the anti-hybrid rules.